RoryQo/Research-Reproduction_Seasonal-Migration-in-Bangladesh/README.md

 The purpose of this project is to replicate key analyses from the original paper using the provided dataset and R programming language.
 The focus is on estimating treatment effects, interpreting regression results, and understanding the causal relationship between migration and household welfare.

+The data can be found by going to Mushfiq Mobarak's Yale faculty page, and then following the link to the data repository page on the Harvard dataverse.

 [![View Original Research Paper](https://img.shields.io/badge/View%20Original%20Research%20Paper-0056A0?style=flat&logo=external-link&logoColor=white&color=0056A0)](https://poverty-action.org/sites/default/files/publications/Under-investment%20in%20a%20Profitable%20Technology.pdf)

 ## Project Setup